EvanQuan/hover-wars/README.md

 F - Switch to Wireframe Mode

 Write-Up:
 Basic Boid Implementation with Cohesion, Gather and Avoid logic.
-There's a Spherical Boundary with a defined width that is used to interpolate a pushback function that's similar to avoid (the close to the border, the harder it forces the boid back).
+There's a Spherical Boundary with a defined width that is used to interpolate a pushback function that's similar to avoid (the closer to the border, the harder it forces the boid back).

 In the file: "Scene2.txt" there are some settings that can be modified for the Boids, particularly:
 Indices: